Railer softball team swept in season opener

 Newton led the second game 3-2 after three innings.
 Ark City came back with four runs in the fourth inning, five in the sixth and two in the seventh.

-Hadley Colquhoun pitched six innings for the win, allowing one earned run on seven hits with two strikeouts.
+Hadley Colquhoun pitched six innings for the win, allowing one earned run on 10 hits with two strikeouts.

 Daniels and Avery Foust each had two hits and two RBIs for the Bulldogs.
+Cady Dickey drove in two runs.
 Westhoff finished two for three.

-Toria Thaw and Blazee Stahl each went two for three for Newton.
+Toria Thaw, Allyson Symonds, McKennah Cusick and Blazee Stahl each went two for three for Newton.
 Blazee Stahl drove in a run.

 Newton hosts Andover at 4 p.m.
 Friday.

-Note: Editor's note: This version corrects a version that previously ran on line.